amy-tabb/calico/README.md

 Comments/Bugs/Problems: amy.tabb@usda.gov , or open an issue on Github.

 CALICO: a method for calibrating asynchronous camera networks and/or multicamera systems, version 1.0.
-October 2019.
+November 2019.

 # Underlying ideas; how and when to cite this work